-About: I write comedy and think pieces, and my favorite is when I get to combine the two.
-Also I have a mustache.
-And I feel like that's important to mention.
+I write comedy and business articles, and my favorite is when I get to combine the two.

 I finally overcame waking up late.

 Okay, okay, don't laugh.
 For some folks out there, waking up early is a nothing accomplishment taught during youth, similar to tying your shoes (which I totally remember being hard.)

 For me, this was not the case.
 I was the last one to get picked up on the school bus, and the bus driver used to just wait for us to come out, no questions asked.
 And I would be so late to waddle onto that big yellow vehicle.
 Being last, I would elicit many angry stares from my fellow students.
 I mean what was the big deal, where were we going?
 It was just 2nd grade.